-Learn
+• Learn

-• Nutritious Eating and Your Body: Students are introduced to different nutrients, how they are used by the body, and how they can affect the development of noncommunicable diseases (NCDs).
+- Nutritious Eating and Your Body: Students are introduced to different nutrients, how they are used by the body, and how they can affect the development of noncommunicable diseases (NCDs).
 Consider showing students a physical example of each nutrient presented on this slide-protein, carbohydrates, and fat.
 For example, a chicken breast is an example of protein, bread is an example of carbohydrates, and butter is an example of fat.
-Then, ask students if they can think of other examples.

-Nutritious Food Choices:
+Then, ask students if they can think of other examples. - Nutritious Food Choices:

-Students review the five food groups found on the Eatwell Guide guidelines graphic.
-Engage students by drawing an Eatwell Guide outline on the board and having them make suggestions about what to put in each section.
+Students review the five food groups found on the MyPlate guidelines graphic.
+Engage students by drawing a MyPlate outline on the board and having them make suggestions about what to put in each section.

 - Understanding Food Labels: Students learn how to read the information found on nutrition labels.
 Consider providing or displaying a nutrition label from a common snack.
 As a group, determine whether you consider this snack nutritious or not.
 Have students defend their conclusion with information from the module. - Noncommunicable Diseases: Students are introduced to three noncommunicable diseases: type 2 diabetes, high blood pressure, and heart disease.
 Ask students if they know anything else about these diseases. - Note: Some students may have personal experience with noncommunicable diseases, possibly in their family.
-You may explain to concerned students that these diseases affect many children and adults in the UK, and that there are medicines that can help patients control and manage these conditions. - Making Nutritious Food Choices: Students explore the nutrition found in several common food items.
-Ask students to analyse a meal they recently ate against the Eatwell Guide nutritional guidelines.
+You may explain to concerned students that these diseases affect up to one-third2 of Americans and that there are medicines that can help patients control and manage these conditions. - Making Nutritious Food Choices: Students explore the nutrition found in several common food items.
+Ask students to analyze a meal they recently ate against the MyPlate nutritional guidelines.
 What was nutritious about the meal?
 What was not?
 Overall, was it a nutritious food choice?
 Ask them to explain their answers.

-Reflect 1
+• Reflect 1